cyscale/docs.cyscale.com/docs/integrations/azure.md

 ![Azure Key Uploaded to Cyscale](/img/azure-key.png)

-Grant admin consent to the created AAD aplication (Cyscale provides you with the link to the API permissions page of the app) and proceed to the next step.
+Grant admin consent to the created AAD application (Cyscale provides you with the link to the API permissions page of the app) and proceed to the next step.
 If you do not grant admin consent, Cyscale will not sync AAD users, groups, and applications.

 :::info Infrastructure as Code
 Besides being simple to use, it provides a great way to manage the lifecycle of the created resources (AAD application, service principal, custom role).
 For example, if you decide to remove the connection to your Azure subscription, you simply run `terraform destroy` to delete all Cyscale-related resources from your subscription.